qt37t247/WGS-HPC-NUS/README.md

 unzip Trimmomatic-vxxx.zip
 ```

 A folder will be created named "Trimmomatic-vxxx", where the .fa files of adapters are stored.

+Output files include log files.
+90% reads to the "paired" fq files consider acceptable.

+Too many unpaired reads indicate shorter inserts than expected (acceptable for ancient samples).

+If so, consider to trim as single-ended read with the option "SE" in the Trimmomatic.

+Single-ended reads should be "bbrenamed" before proceeding to the alignment procedure.

 ## Index reference genome with bwa, samtools and picard